invpe/HashNet/Release/README.md

 This release supports jobs with `DSHA256`, `SHA1`, `BLAKE3` stay up to date with new ones coming.

-Since this is in POC, It is recommended to run the binaries in the loop, in case the mining exits due to software issues, loop will restart it again.

 ✋ It is convenient to use [Startup Scripts](https://github.com/invpe/HashNet/tree/main/Release/StartupScripts) when running binaries, they ensure miners run in the loop so there's no hussle to restart anything.
+Since this is in POC, apps are programmed to quit on issues.
+To keep them alive, use either a script or a simple `while` loop.

 # Instructions